Marici (Buddhism): In East Asian Buddhism

-In China, Mārīcī is worshiped as both a Buddhist and Taoist deity.
+In China, Mārīcī Bodhisattva (Chinese: 摩利支天菩薩; Pinyin: Mólìzhītiān Púsà) is worshiped as both a Buddhist and Taoist deity.
 She is highly revered in Esoteric Buddhism.
 She is often depicted with three eyes on each of her three faces and four arms on each side of her body.
 Two of her hands are held together, and the other six hold a sun, moon, bell, golden seal, bow, and halberd.
 She is either standing or sitting on a lotus or pig, or on a lotus on top of seven pigs.
 She is celebrated on the 9th day of the 9th lunar month.
 As one of the Twenty-Four Devas, she is usually enshrined along with the other devas in the Mahavira Hall of most Chinese Buddhist temples, flanking the central altar.